-At 31 December 2020, no operating leases relate to property owned by the Group with lease terms (2019: 2.5 years).
-The lessee does not have an option to purchase the property at the expiry of the lease period.
+At 31 December 2021 and 2020, no operating leases relate to property owned by the Group with lease terms.
+The operating leases in 2021 relate to properties owned by third party with lease terms of 5-6 years.
+The lessee does not have an option to purchase the properties at the expiry of the lease period.